derco0n/SSDdiag/README.md

 # SSDdiag
-Diagnostics software for Samsung SSD EVO 840 problems
+Diagnostics software for Samsung SSD EVO 850 problems adapted from thesourcerer8/SSDdiag for Evo 840 SSD

+850 has a slightly newer Controller

 Features:
 * detects the firmware version from the running code.